top of page

 We understand that some of the information we request - such as references and photos - is not required by licensing authorities.
 At first, this may seem unnecessary or even intrusive.
 However, because wildlife rehabilitators are not held accountable to maintain minimum standards of care or caging requirements in New York State, concerns about animal welfare practices can and do arise within the field.

 Since our ultimate goal is to expand this hotline across all of Upstate New York, our management team cannot personally know every rehabber who applies.
 To maintain the integrity of this network and ensure responsible referrals, we need a way to assess applicants beyond licensing alone.
-This vetting process helps us avoid directing the public to rehabbers who may lack properly sized enclosures, suitable outdoor spaces distanced from human activity to prevent habituation, or adequate environments for species-appropriate psychological development.
-It also ensures that we do not refer finders to rehabbers who do not have a working relationship with a veterinarian.
+This vetting process helps us avoid directing the public to rehabbers who may lack properly sized enclosures, suitable outdoor spaces distanced from human activity, or adequate environments for species-appropriate psychological development.
+It also ensures that we do not refer finders to rehabbers who lack access to veterinary care for their wildlife patients.
 Additionally, it helps confirm that those included in the hotline treat both wildlife and the public with professionalism and respect.

 We appreciate your understanding, as this process ultimately benefits everyone involved - rehabbers, the public, and most importantly, the animals we are all working to help.